 Bought off, police can be bought off by drug traffickers.

-Well, I don't want to compare the new Black Panther to this, but I mean they they engage in voter intimidation, and Eric Holder drops the charge.
+Well, I don't want to compare the new Black Panther to this, but I mean, they engage in voter intimidation, and Eric Holder drops the charge.

-This lecture that Obama gave in Ghana had its primary audience right here and home.
+This lecture that Obama gave in Ghana had its primary audience right here in home.

 This speech paints Obama to be something he's not.